Skip to content Skip to main navigation Report an accessibility issue

 Wilderness Medical Training

+As a SOLE candidate, you receive a highly discounted rate to attend the Wilderness First Aid (WFA) course.
 WFA is required to become a trip leader.
 Some SOLE candidates already have a WFA or WFR* and do not need to take this course.

 *WFA/WFR must be from a nationally recognized provider.

-If you successfully gained the necessary experiences and skills (through SOLE and on your own time), you may be eligible the staff mini-term training and in-service.
+If you successfully gained the necessary experiences and skills (through SOLE and on your own time), you may be eligible for additional technical trainings that UTOP offers.These sessions are in-depth and build on skills and experiences staff already have.

 Course Includes: